anuragpoolakkal/blog/posts/the-dynamics-of-economy-of-nations.md

 The laureates have shown that the divided city of Nogales is not an exception, but a part of a clear pattern with roots that go back to the colonial times.

+# Colonial institutions

+While Europeans colonised large parts of the world the purpose was sometimes to to exploit the indigenous population and extract natural resources.
+In other cases, the colonisers built inclusive political and economic systems for their own long-term benefit.
+In this case the institutions are built in more inclusive manner, rather than exploitative.

+There were several factors that influenced the type of colony developed by the foreign power.
+One was population density.
+The denser the population, the greater the resistance that could be expected.
+But once defeated this larger indigenous population offers lucrative opportunities for cheap labour.
+This resulted in fewer European settlers moving to already densely populated colonies.
+India under the British rule is an example.

+On other side, places that were more sparsely populated offered less resistance to the colonisers and less labour to exploit, so more European colonisers moved to these sparsely populated places.
+Canada is an example.